 Make the best decision about investing in solar power in MassachusettsSee your solar options

 Massachusetts has invested heavily in building a solar future for the state.
 To date the state has invested $9.1 billion in solar.
-As of 2021 Massachusetts ranks 8th in solar energy generation with 18% of the states energy generation from solar.
+As of 2021 Massachusetts ranks 8th in solar energy generation with 18% of the states energy generation coming from solar.
 When you combine the financial incentives offered by the state and the benefits of owning your own solar system it makes a lot of sense to harness the power of the sun.

 The average price for a home solar panel system in Massachusetts is $16,600 or about $3.32 per watt.
 Systems will vary depending on the types of solar panels you choose and the size of your system.
 When shopping for solar panels you should consider getting multiple quotes from various installers.